trandinhlam/MyPianoApp/README.md

   + Recommend next notes when user stop too long, using some simple AI models

 ## Technicals:
+  + Upload and fetch audio file using S3
-  + Apply HTTP cache in order to reduce buffers download latency.
+  + Apply HTTP cache and CDN in order to reduce buffers download latency
   + Refactor code for convenion implementation
   + Apply TailwindCSS for fast CSS custom
   + Using mp3/m4a file instead of .wav file to reduce storage size.